MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/quickstart-migrate-azurerm-to-az-automatically.md

 $Plan | Where-Object PlanResult -ne ReadyToUpgrade | Format-List
 ```

-The items shown in the following output will not be upgraded automatically without manually
+The items shown in the following output won't be upgraded automatically without manually correcting
-correcting the issues first.
+the issues first.

 ```Output
 Order                  : 42